-The AWS Cost Optimisation Trusted Advisor will make recommendations on several cost savings measures, such as underutilised or idle services, that can help reduce unnecessary AWS spend.
+The AWS Cost Optimization Trusted Advisor will make recommendations on several cost savings measures, such as underutilized or idle services, that can help reduce unnecessary AWS spend.

-There is probably a good chance that some level of security management should be enabled on an organisations AWS account.
-How much is ultimately up to the organisation, but there are a few built-in tools that can be employed.
+There is probably a good chance that some level of security management should be enabled on an organizations AWS account.
+How much is ultimately up to the organization, but there are a few built-in tools that can be employed.

 One of the downsides of Config Rules and the AWS CIS Quick Start is that the results are account and region based.
 Additional coding or tools can be written or purchased to consolidate results.
 If not, results would have to potentially be pulled from multiple sources.